Student Wellness & Counseling Center

 Founded in 2010 for the 20th anniversary of Georgetown University’s Women’s Center (GUWC), GU-Q’s Women’s Center extends the GUWC mission of supporting, educating, and empowering women of all cultures, races, identities, spiritualities, and ages.
 We celebrate women’s achievements and advocate for an environment that promotes social justice, free of all barriers and discrimination.

-Read our online magazine for articles and tips on physical and mental health, finances, relationships, and academic success, and enter to win prizes.
+Read articles and tips on physical and mental health, finances, relationships, and academic success.
+Enter to win prizes.

 Mental Health and Counseling Services